notCienki/universityCourses/README.md

-# universityCourses
+# 🎓 Uni Programming Repo 💻

-This repo is a collection of notes, projects, and assignments from the university courses I’ve taken.
+A collection of my university programming coursework—notes, assignments, and projects.
+Some code is great, some is… an adventure.
+Enjoy!